Benoit3/RaspPowerHat/README.md

 # RaspPowerHat
 A raspberry hat designed to manage raspberry powering from a car battery.<br>
-The purpose of the hat is to switch on the RaspBerry when car accessory power is switched on (easy ;-) ) and to switch it off properly (after linux shutdown ) when the car accessory power is switched off (more difficult)
+The purpose of the hat is to switch on the RaspBerry when car accessory power is switched on (easy ;-) ) and to switch it off properly (after linux shutdown ) when the car accessory power is switched off (more difficult).

 To achieve this objective, the raspberry itself is powered by a permanent +12V power line through a 5V step down converter.
 A connection to ACC power supply (switched ignition) allow to switch on and later off the raspberry.<br>